seajaysec/cypheroth/README.md

 * Optional: If the `ssconvert` command is present, the script will combine all .csv output to sheets within a .xls file
   * _Install the gnumeric toolset with apt or brew to gain access to ssconvert_

+On Windows we recommend using WSL to run this script, while the neo4j database runs on Windows.
+You will just need to install the `cypher-shell` package in WSL (Linux).

 ### Usage

 Flags: